fanyingfx/lute-v3-fanyingfx/README.md

 ##
-You can reach me in Lute's discord server @fanyingfx
+You can reach me in Lute's discord server @fanyingfx and send DM to me.